lehudgins/lauren.pdxhbub.org/public/social-media/an-authors-guide-to-twitter.md

 ### Choosing a Username

 The most important thing is to pick a name that is identifiable and searchable.
 If available, use your first and last name (or your pseudonym).
-For example, “JonathanJones,” “JonJones,” or “Jon_Jones.”
-This looks professional, makes it clear to whom the account belongs, and is easy to locate on Google or another search engine.
+For example, &ldquo;JonathanJones,&rdquo; &ldquo;JonJones,&rdquo; or &ldquo;Jon_Jones.&rdquo; This looks professional, makes it clear to whom the account belongs, and is easy to locate on Google or another search engine.
 If you are setting up an account for a specific project, use the title or name of that project.

 ### Holding Twitter Conversations

 **[![Transmit Culture conversation](http://laurenhudgins.com/wp-content/uploads/2014/02/spencer-300x226.jpg)](http://laurenhudgins.com/wp-content/uploads/2014/02/spencer.jpg)@username**
 An **@** in a message links the following word as a twitter username.
 Usernames are always one word.
 This will notify a user that you are tweeting to them or about them.
-It shows up in their list of “Interactions.”
+It shows up in their list of &ldquo;Interactions.&rdquo;

 The following tweets are all different.